leonjza/frida-boot/course/0-getting-started/code.md

 # Workshop Code

 In this workshop you are going to be a polyglot programmer.
-That means, you will be writing code (or modifying snippets) in a wide variety in programming langauges (sometimes more than one language in a file).
+That means, you will be writing code (or modifying snippets) in a wide variety in programming languages (sometimes more than one language in a file).
 Embrace it, it really is a lot of fun!
 All of the code you write needs to eventually run in the container.
 Depending on your preference, there are a few options to help you with the development workflow.

 ## Code inside the container